 Another issue is the dwindling tax credits that used to be abundant with the encouraging use of solar power.

-While solar paint is not all that expensive, it may discourage those who are not pleased with the low power output even at a cheaper price.
+While solar paint is not all that expensive, it may discourage those who are not pleased with the low power output, even at a lower price.

 Future of Solar Paint: Are They for Long Term?

 Despite some shortcomings, the technology used to create solar paint is still on the rise.

 In fact, it’s just the start, and it’s for certain that solar paints will be there to benefit society in the long term.

 This also means that more and more applications can be found which can enhance the current use of the paint.